couchbase-partners/amazon-cloud-formation-couchbase/marketplace/README.md

 # Marketplace

-This template is used by the Couchbase Amazon Marketplace offer.
-It is not intended to be used outside the marketplace.
+These templates are used by the Couchbase AWS Marketplace offer.
+They are not intended to be used outside the Marketplace.
 Unless you are working on updates to the Couchbase Marketplace offer, you probably want to be using a different template.

 ## Select AMIs

 For the base AMI we're using Amazon Linux 2017.09.
-We're no longer building our bits into the AMI, instead it exists merely for tracking purposes.
+We're no longer building Couchbase bits into the AMI, instead it exists only for tracking purposes.

 ## Clone AMIs